 The Chopra Center offers classes and teaching opportunities in meditation, Ayurveda, and coaching.
 You can learn online or attend one of their retreats.
 The Chopra Center is located at the Omni La Costa Resort and Spa in Carlsbad, California near San Diego.

-Gaia – If you are a seeker, dreamer, or interested in the evolution of your consciousness, Gaia provides video programming for spiritual growth, alternative health, personal development, and expanded consciousness.
+If you are a seeker, dreamer, or interested in the evolution of your consciousness you will love Gaia.
+It’s an online streaming site that provides video programming for spiritual growth, alternative health, personal development, and expanded consciousness.